"A goal without a plan is just a wish", Antoine de Saint-Exupéry

 Make a conscious selection of tools you want to use to analyse and understand your target group.
 Never assume that you know what they require, or what would bring them forward.
 Be accountable to the target groups and partners to set the basis for trustful cooperation in the future.

 6. Get the intervention logic right!
 It is at the heart of the project.

-Make sure the intervention logic is short, precise and can be understood easily.
-Having lack of clarity here, means having lack of clarity in the whole project approach.
+Make sure the intervention logic is short, precise, and can be understood easily.
+Having a lack of clarity here means having a lack of clarity in the whole project approach.

-As a thumb rule, log-frames should have 1 project purpose, not more than 3 outputs, and maximum 3 indicators per output or purpose.
+As a thumb rule, log-frames should have 1 project purpose, not more than 3 outputs, and a maximum of 3 indicators per output or purpose.
 Choose qualitative and quantitative indicators.
-Allow for sufficient feedback loops and check your intervention logic against the standard evaluation criteria: relevance, efficiency, effectiveness, impact and sustainability.
+Allow for sufficient feedback loops and check your intervention logic against the standard evaluation criteria: relevance, efficiency, effectiveness, impact, and sustainability.

-7. Proposal, log frame and budget must be consistent!
+7. The proposal, log frame, and budget must be consistent!

-This refers to number of units, unit costs, costs and activities.
+This refers to a number of units, unit costs, costs, and activities.